-If there is one element of the customer journey modern audiences appreciate most, that’s likely security.
+If there is one element of the customer journey modern audiences appreciate most, it’s likely security.
 Valuable content, personalized touchpoints, user-friendly design, and other factors are all crucial, by all means.
-They pale, however, in comparison to feeling secure, knowing that one’s data and transactions are safe as can be.
+They pale, however, compared to feeling secure, knowing that one’s data and transactions are safe.

 Audiences and potential customers are not alone in appreciating cybersecurity, either.
-Search engines do too, which is closely intertwined it with Search Engine Optimization (SEO).
+Search engines do, too, which is closely intertwined with Search Engine Optimization (SEO).
 This is why SEO audit tools focus on cybersecurity vulnerabilities, too; cybersecurity affects your SEO ranking quite substantially.

-If this connection feels unclear, join us as we explore it in this article.
+If this connection needs to be clarified, join us as we explore it in this article.

 Cybersecurity in 2023